TreeSalt/CORE/README.md

 | dormant-model-2 (model-b) | Hostile behavioral payload | **CRACKED** — 3/3 reproduction |
 | dormant-model-3 (model-h) | Completion-mode hijacking | **CRACKED** — 3/3 reproduction |

-*Full methodology and exact trigger prompts will be published after the competition deadline (April 1, 2026).*

 ### Why CORE Was Essential

 The strategic advisor generated **multiple false-positive claims** during the 13-hour session — fabricating model outputs that never existed, claiming victories for rounds that were never run, and building elaborate attack scripts on phantom data.
 Without the hostile auditor catching every instance by cross-referencing claims against actual terminal output, the investigation would have collapsed into confirmation-bias spirals.